kolergy/Ez_dataset_maker/README.md

 For now it is able to
  - Select image in the working folder and sub folder (need to improve that)
  - Define a target size to be applied to small size or large size (this will keep the original image aspect ratio, most model just have size limitation )
  - Select an output format (most model need all images to be the same format)
+ - Simple cropping abilities
  - Ability to generate caption text for the images  with the folowing models:
     - blip  - The good old blip model.
 It has a low VRAM requirement but dose not use prompt
     - xgen  - The new name of blip-3 much more capable